 You guys, the 5th Halloween costume is finally COMPLETE!!!
 Whew!
 And oh.my.gosh…..this one has us all CRACKING UP!
 Okay, so as a recap, my older two kiddos (Ellie and Connor) absolutely ADORE the Percy Jackson book series and were so excited about the idea of dressing up as Greek Mythology characters.
 So, they convinced the younger kiddos to join them and helped them pick Greek mythology characters.
 (They have decided they like dressing up as a group theme better than separately.
 Fine by me!)
-Ellie’s Artemis Greek Goddess Costume is HERE, Connor’s Poseidon Greek Costume is HERE, Chloe’s Demeter Greek Goddess Costume is HERE, and Oliver’s Satyr Greek Mythology Costume is HERE.
-Those were all so much fun to make (especially that little Satyr….haha!).
+All the other Greek God and Goddess Costumes are right below this first picture of Max….and they were all SO MUCH FUN to make (especially that little Satyr….haha!).

 We decided to make Max an EROS Greek God Costume (who is similar to CUPID from Roman mythology) and once I finished all the parts and started strapping everything on him, I just-about-DIED!!!
 Why is everything in baby size SO HILARIOUS?!?!
 Ahhhh!!